Financial-Times/ft-origami/guidelines/2016-03-08-github-guidelines.md

 ### Issues

-The first steps before creating an issue of any type on the repository is to search through the repository's Open/Closed issues to see whether there's a ticket that replicates the same issue you are having and if there is a fix in progress or has been fixed (alternatively you can use GitHub's search feature for this).
-If there is no same issue that you are experiencing, then open a new ticket on the affected repository.
+Before creating a new issue for a component, check the repository's issues list to see if someone else has already created an issue.

 #### Reporting bugs

 Found a bug with Origami?
-Fill out the template below before submitting an issue.
+It will help us to prioritise and fix the bug if you fill out the template below before submitting an issue.
 Due to a recent new addition to GitHub, the template can be included automatically when an issue is opened.

 ##### The template for reporting bugs